 Matt picked up a file, pushed himself away from his desk and started to walk towards the elevators.
 ‘It’s our communications room – the nerve center,’ he said back over his shoulder.
 ‘We call it the Comms Room.’
 Without looking back Matt said to Rodriguez, ‘you coming… or do you require a more formal invite?’

-Rodriguez leapt to his feet and jogged after to Matt.
+Rodriguez jumped to his feet and jogged after to Matt.